New medical facility proposed in Rice Lake

 The area is in the city limits, having been annexed in the early 2000s along with property south of Highway O. The south side has developed much more quickly than the north side.

-Snyder said there was interest in the north side area until the 2008 recession hit.
+Snyder said there was interest in the north side area until the 2008 financial crisis hit.

 “There was more than one big box store looking at this area, and it just didn’t happen,” said Snyder.